AnthonyQuy/AnthonyQuy/README.md

 <h1 align="center">Hi, I'm Anthony</h1>

-<pExperienced in creating comprehensive, automated quality software solutions from scratch.
+<p> Experienced in creating comprehensive, automated quality software solutions from scratch.
 Proficient in utilizing continuous integration tools to align with agile delivery practices, enhancing time-to-market efficiency.
 Experienced in working as a full stack developer with expertise in front-end technologies, server-side programming as well as infra development.
 </p>